IT Procurement Assistance

 - An Executive Steering Committee appointed to oversee the project;

 - Procurement officer and primary project manager must meet minimum qualifications established by ITD and OMB.
-(Guidelines for Information Technology Procurement); and

 - Signature of agency head or a designee and CIO or a designee on an agreement or contract and any subsequent contract amendments.
 [NDCC 54-59-32]

 - Business Analysis: Business Analysis is used to understand the structure, policies, and operations of an agency, and to recommend solutions that enable the agency to achieve its goals.
 Business Analysis activities can include business process modeling, organizational change activities, and gathering and documenting requirements.
-The Executive Steering Committee for a major IT project may require certain business analysis activities be completed as an initial step in the project.

 - Project Oversight and Quality Assurance